dongola7/adif_tools/README.md

 * adif.tcl - Provides a simple Tcl package for reading/writing ADIF formatted data
 * pp_adif.tcl - Reads an ADIF formatted file and reformats it with one field per line
 * adif2cabrillo.tcl - Converts an ADIF formatted file to a series of Cabrillo formatted QSO records
+* adifstats.tcl - Reads an ADIF formatted file and produces various statistics to help in contest scoring

 # Language